-If you have a question about human poisoning, get help online at www.poison.org or call 1-800-222-1222.
+If you suspect someone has been exposed to a poison, act fast.
+Don’t wait until symptoms develop.
+Get help online or call 1-800-222-1222.
 Both options are free for the public, and available 24 hours a day.

 Help us save lives!
 Donate now so we can continue to provide 24/7 expert help for poison emergencies.
 Your donation to our 501(c)(3) charitable organization will keep the phone lines open and the app online.

 Connect with us